jumidev/terraform-modules-auto-azurerm/data_explorer/kusto_database/README.md

 # azurerm_kusto_database

-Manages a Kusto (also known as Azure Data Explorer) Database
+Manages a Kusto (also known as Azure Data Explorer) Database!>**IMPORTANT:** To mitigate the possibility of accidental data loss it is highly recommended that you use the `prevent_destroy` lifecycle argument in your configuration file for this resource.
+For more information on the `prevent_destroy` lifecycle argument please see the [terraform documentation](https://developer.hashicorp.com/terraform/tutorials/state/resource-lifecycle#prevent-resource-deletion).

 ## Example `component.hclt`